Equity & Inclusion

 Diversity is inherent in music and essential to its future.

-As the largest community music school in the nation, MacPhail Center for Music must play a key role in rebuilding and contributing to real and substantive social change.
+As the largest community music school in the nation, MacPhail Center for Music has a responsibility to create real and substantive social change in music education.

 - Develop and Implement Community Support Initiatives to Share Resources